microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

     ```
     - We recommend you use your initials for the  `<deploymentName>` value.
     - The `<azure-region>` value must be one of the pre-defined Azure Region names.
 You can view the list of available region names by running the following command: `az account list-locations -o table`
     - You will be prompted to enter a value for a Password which will be used for the Azure virtual machines, VM Scale Set instances, and SQL Server.
-Enter a username and password that adheres to [Azure VM Username Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-username-requirements-when-creating-a-vm-) and [Azure VM Password Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)
+Enter a password that adheres to the [Azure VM Password Requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-)
     - **NOTE:** This deployment will take approximately 20-25 minutes.

 ### View Deployed Resources